 On Nov.
-8, Minneapolis voters will be asked to renew the school district’s current operating referendum authorization, which expires after the 2016-17 school year.
-If passed, funding from the referendum would help Minneapolis Public Schools manage class sizes and provide supportive services and activities for students.
+8, Minneapolis voters voted to renew the school district’s current operating referendum authorization.
+Funding from the referendum will help Minneapolis Public Schools manage class sizes and provide supportive services and activities for students.
 The request would authorize the referendum for nine years and be adjusted annually for inflation.
-Property taxes are not projected to increase if the referendum renewal passes.
+Property taxes are not projected to increase due to this referendum.

 What is an operating referendum and what does it do?